AdrienChampion/induction_for_dummies/src/bmc/readme.md

 ```

 Notice that if `actlit_k` is `false`, then this assertion is trivially `true` and thus does not
 contribute to whether other assertions are satisfiable.
+This is because `false ⇒ P` is always
+`true`, regardless of what `P` is.
+In particular, `false ⇒ false` is true.

 The last thing we need now is to perform a `check-sat` *assuming* `actlit_k` is true.
 We could
-`(assert actlit_k)` but that would not solve our problem: we cannot go back and *undo* the
+`(assert actlit_k)` but that would not solve our problem: we cannot go back and *undo* this
-assertion anymore.
+assertion, hence the negation of the candidates is active, hence the whole instance is `unsat`.

 \
 \

-Instead, we can use the `check-sat-assuming` command.
+Instead, we can use the `check-sat-assuming` SMT-LIB command.
 This command takes a list of boolean
 variables and forces to `check-sat` our assertions **assuming** these variables are `true`, but
 **without** actually asserting them.
-Meaning that after the check-sat, these variables are still
+Meaning that, after the check-sat, these variables are still
 unconstrained.

 In particular, it means we can perform a `check-sat-assuming` on `actlit_k`, and then just assert
-`actlit_k` to be false to effectively deactivate the assertion of the negation of the properties.
+`actlit_k` to be false to effectively deactivate the assertion of the negation of the candidates.

 \
 \